-We all known that a quality wax pattern is required to make a quality casting but it is hard to quantify the definition of pattern quality.
+We all know that a quality wax pattern is required to make a quality casting, but is it hard to quantify the definition of pattern quality.

 You all make judgments each and every day as to what your foundry process can and cannot produce.
 You know which features you can cast in and which features must be machined.
 You all know what your process is capable of producing and you quote accordingly.